ansible/ansible-ui/docs/dev/architecture.md

    awx --- aa(Ansible Analytics)
 ```

-The Platform UI has pages for authentication, access management, settings, and dashboard.
-The Platform UI pulls in upstream pages from AWX, HUB, EDA, and Analytics.
-It uses the framework support for dynamically composing the navigation and pages to create a unified experience for the Ansible Automation Platform.
+The [Platform UI](https://github.com/ansible/aap-ui) is the unified UI for the Ansible Automation Platform.

+- Dynamically composes the navigation and pages to create a unified experience.
+- Pulls in UI pages from AWX, HUB, EDA, and Analytics.
+- Contains gateway specific pages for
+  - Dashboard
+  - Authentication
+  - Access management
+  - Settings

+It uses the [AAP Gateway](https://github.com/ansible/aap-gateway) as the backend.

+- Unifies the APIs for the Ansible products such as AWX, HUB, and EDA
+- Provides centralized authentication and access management